yosephberhanu/yosephberhanu/README.md

-- 👋 Hi, I’m Yoseph Berhanu
+- 👋 Hi, I’m Yoseph
 - 👀 I’m interested in programming and research with in the domain of cognitive assistant systems
 <!-- - 🌱 I’m currently learning -->
 - 💞️ I’m looking to collaborate on anything exinting in the domain of cognitive support systems, affect aware systems and so on.